The Temp (film): Post-production

 The film's original ending, as filmed by Holland, had Peter fighting for his life against Kris inside the bakery factory.
-The tussle results in Peter being thrown into cookie dough before falling onto a large conveyor belt; in the struggle, Kris's hand is chopped off by a piece of machinery before the conveyor belt slides her into an oven, incinerating her.
+The tussle results in Peter being thrown into cookie dough before falling onto a large conveyor belt; in the struggle, Kris' hand is chopped off by a piece of machinery before the conveyor belt slides her into an oven, incinerating her.
 When this conclusion proved too gruesome for test audiences, Paramount ordered that a new ending be added.
-The film had been scheduled for a December 1992 release, but was pushed back to accommodate reshoots.
+The film had been scheduled for a December 1992 release but was pushed back to accommodate reshoots.

-Several writers devised alternate climaxes to the film, some of which had Kris as the killer, and others that revealed Charlene as the real villain, in a twist ending.
+Several writers devised alternate climaxes to the film, some of which had Kris as the killer, with others that revealed Charlene as the real villain in a twist ending.
 On January 18, 1993, less than one month before the film was scheduled to premiere, reshoots of the climactic sequence began, as Paramount rushed to complete the film.
-In the final theatrical cut, the finale has Charlene falling to her death in the factory, followed by a dénouement in which Peter realizes that Charlene knew of Kris's lies; upon confronting Kris, Peter fires her.
+In the final theatrical cut, the finale has Charlene falling to her death in the factory, followed by a dénouement in which Peter realizes that Charlene knew of Kris' lies; upon confronting Kris, Peter fires her.
 Screenwriter Falls, who was not involved in writing the climax as seen in the final theatrical cut, described it as a "mess," though he conceded that the original ending was "too violent."
 Engelman, the co-writer, commented that he and Falls had originally envisioned an ending that was "much more comic... what we ended up with was a more straight-lined thriller."
 The final scene in which Peter fires Kris was written by Nick Meyer.

 Falls reflected on the last act of the film: "The ending is the result of a collaborative effort on the part of the filmmakers, the test audiences and the studio.
 The studio system, for better or worse, operates by collaboration."
 Dunaway expressed extreme displeasure with the reshoots, commenting: "Once again, I could see myself being thrown into playing the extreme — what was initially conceived as a character in the tradition of Diana in Network was being turned into a high-gloss female executive/slasher.
 The new ending wasn't enough to salvage the film, though.
 By the final scene, it didn't matter who was the killer, the film had been dead for an hour at least."